openharmony/docs/en/device-dev/quick-start/quickstart-lite-steps-hi3861-faqs.md

     ![](figures/solution-add-soft-link.png)

-## What should I do when the message indicating Python cannot be found is displayed during compilation and building?<a name="section108385316482"></a>
+## What should I do when the message indicating Python3 cannot be found is displayed during compilation and building?<a name="section108385316482"></a>

 -   **Symptom**